fbpx

 (Requires costlier switch probes instead of standard spring probes)

-Electrical test fixtures that use heavy pressure switch probes don't require the 2-stage fixture described above.
-Current flows in the switch probe only when the plunger is depressed enough to close the switch, so a pushed back pin will fail electrical tests with an open circuit. springprobe
+Electrical test fixtures that use heavy pressure switch probes don’t require the 2-stage fixture described above.
+Current flows in the switch probe only when the plunger is depressed enough to close the switch, so a pushed back pin will fail electrical tests with an open circuit.

 Advantages:

-grey square Clear specification for retention from pin side of the connector
+• Clear specification for retention from pin side of the connector

-grey square Simplifies fixture engagement design.
+• Simplifies fixture engagement design.
 (Probe pins do not need to be backed off)

 Disadvantages:

-grey square Requires test fixture for every connector.
+• Requires test fixture for every connector.

-grey square Insertion force increases with pin count.
+• Insertion force increases with pin count.
 (3 lbs x # of contacts) Requires mechanical levers or pneumatically operated fixtures

-grey square Switch probes are much higher cost than standard spring probes.
+• Switch probes are much higher cost than standard spring probes.

-grey square Difficult to keep probes accurately positioned.
+• Difficult to keep probes accurately positioned.

 Related Links:

-Changes to Connector Design - Prevent Retention issues
+Changes to Connector Design – Prevent Retention Issues

-push-2-seat 1.
-Push-to-Seat Terminals with TPA: A push-to-seat terminal is a terminal that is inserted into the back of the connector cavity until it locks in place.
-Terminal Position Assurance devices are plastic inserts that keep these contacts in place after their insertion in the connector body.
+A push-to-seat terminal is a terminal that is inserted into the back of the connector cavity until it locks in place.
+Terminal Position Assurance (TPA) devices are plastic inserts that keep these contacts in place after their insertion in the connector body.
 A TPA clip is the blue part in the photo on the left.
 These designs are 100% effective in eliminating the chance of pushback.
 However, using this design requires inspection for the presence of the TPA and also requires choosing a connector design that uses TPA styling.
 Often used by the automotive industry.

-pull-2-seat 2.
-Pull-to-Seat Terminals Pull-to-seat Terminals (requiring crimping after the wire is inserted through connector body).
+Pull-to-seat Terminals (requiring crimping after the wire is inserted through connector body).
 This design is 100% effective in eliminating the chance of pushback because the terminal cannot be pushed out through the back of the connector.
 The biggest challenges are with labor and equipment cost because termination occurs after inserting the wire through the correct position of the connector body.
 If there is a miswire or broken contact in the manufacturing process, it requires cutting off the termination/contact to repair.
 Very time-consuming!

 3. Potting and Over-molding